 - You can connect with other people and build your professional network

-- Many times internships lead to a full-time job
+- Internships often lead to a full-time job

-- Your internship experience helps a lot in your subsequent job search
+- Your internship experience will be very useful in terms of your subsequent job search

 - In some cases, you may also get some school credits for your internships

 How to decide which type of internship to look for?

 Broadly, there are two types of internships:

 - Work-experience internships: These internships are typically offered by businesses or non-profit organisations and provide real-world experience.
 If you are interested in hands-on experience or looking for a job in a certain field such as engineering, business or law, you should consider pursuing this type of internship.

 - Research internships: These internships are usually offered by a university, where you do research along with a researcher or professor.
 If you are interested in attending a graduate school (i.e. getting a Master’s or PhD), you should consider doing a research internship.